iml130/lotlan-scheduler/README.md

 from lotlan_schedular.schedular import LotlanSchedular from lotlan_schedular.api.event import Event

+# gets called for each materialflow that is waiting for
+# the triggeredBy condition to be satisfied
+# event information contains info about the events in tb
 def cb_triggered_by(mf_uuid, _uuid, event_information):
     print("cb_triggered_by from mf: " + str(mf_uuid))
     print("UUID: " + str(_uuid), "Event_Info: " + str(event_information))
     # foreach event in event_information

+# gets called when triggeredBy condition is satisfied
+# transport_orders contains the next transport orders which
+# can be executed
 def cb_next_to(mf_uuid, transport_orders):
     print("cb_next_to from mf: " + str(mf_uuid))
     print(str(transport_orders))

+# gets called for each materialflow that is waiting for
+# the finishedBy condition to be satisfied
+# event information contains info about the events in fb
 def cb_finished_by(mf_uuid, _uuid, event_information):
     print("cb_finished_by from mf: " + str(mf_uuid))
     print("UUID: " + str(_uuid), "Event_Info: " + str(event_information))

+# gets called if a task with the id _uuid has finished
 def cb_task_finished(mf_uuid, _uuid):
     print("cb_task_finished from mf: " + str(mf_uuid))
     print("task with uuid " + str(_uuid) + " finished")

+# gets called if every task is finished
+# will never be called if the LoTLan file contains a cycle
 def cb_all_finished(mf_uuid):
     print("cb_all_finished from mf: " + str(mf_uuid))